michaelwro/mwrona-blog/content/posts/rocket-flight-computer-intro/index.md

 tags: []
 ---

 I have been interested in model rocketry for a long time.
 Putting the time and energy into designing and building a model rocket, watching it leave the launch pad in a plume of smoke, and fly into the sky is very exciting and rewarding.
 The model rocketry community is a very passionate and supportive group, too.
-One figure in the community that I respect is Joe Barnard, founder of [BPS.space](https://bps.space/).
-Despite coming from a music background, his passion pushed him to learn as much as possible about the complex math and engineering required to design rockets, and created the YouTube channel [BPS.space](https://www.youtube.com/c/BPSspace) to share his progress and inspire others.
-My passion for space led me to pursue aerospace engineering and am now a spacecraft GNC engineer.
 I have wanted to dive into the world of model rocketry for a long time and have finally decided to pursue it.
-In this post, I'd like to introduce ideas for designing and building a model rocket flight data computer.
+In this post, I'd like to introduce my ideas for designing and building a model rocket flight data computer.

 > MicWro Engineering is developing a model rocket Flight Data Unit (FDU) to log in-flight performance data and give further insight into a rocket's flight.